-- In the Edit the list box, add the grapheme(s) for the first lesson, verifying that the box has one grapheme per line.
-This should include all the graphemes that have been taught in the pre-primer. - When done, click OK. - 2.
+- In the Edit the list box, add the grapheme(s) for the first lesson, verifying that the box has one grapheme per line. - When done, click OK. - 1.
 Now you want to find words to use in a story for the first lesson.
 You can find these words using the Buildable Word Search for Word List using only the graphemes in grapheme taught list.
 To run the Buildable Word Search, do the following: - On Search menu, point to Word List, and then click Buildable Words Search.